Damaged Hair Care Tips to Repair and Restore Your Hair Fast

 Hair feels rough and looks unruly.

 Example: Frizz that won’t go away?
-That’s a sign of dryness.
+That’s a sign of dryness often caused by rough hairstyles that strain and stress your strands.

 3. Breakage and Thinning